 How to trade Nano – step-by-step guide

-If you’re only interested in trading rather than buying and owning NANO, then there’s no need to set up a wallet as you’ll simply be predicting whether the price of NANO will go up or down.
+If you’re only interested in trading rather than buying NANO, then there’s no need to set up a wallet as you’ll simply be predicting whether the price of NANO will go up or down.

 Step 1.
 Find a broker